socialimpactlab/socialimpactlab.github.io/resources/expungement/index.md

 date: 2016-09-01
 author: Jason Tashea
 published: true
-excerpt: "It is estimated that 70 million Americans have a criminal record.[^1] Having a record creates harms, called collateral consequences, after a person completes their contact with the criminal justice system.
+excerpt: "It is estimated that 70 million Americans have a criminal record.
+Having a record creates harms, called collateral consequences, after a person completes their contact with the criminal justice system.
 These government services.
 For many, expungement is a possible legal remedy to record.
 However, the expungement process is hard to understand and not accessible to average citizens attempting to handle their own filing.
 Further, there are not enough legal service providers to meet demand to help everyone who qualifies.
 Attempting to bridge these gaps, numerous groups and individuals are leveraging technology.
 This report assesses the experience organizations had developing expungement technology and provides recommendations to improve the proliferation and impact of these tools."
 ---

 ## Introduction